 The Parseur extension to the Google Chrome Browser allows you to extract data and scrape web pages.
-Using this useful Chrome extension to automatically send web page to Parseur.
-Parseur will then be able to parse the content of the page and extract data you need.
-What's more, with a little trick you can even go one step further and automate crawling of and scraping of web pages.
+Using this useful Chrome extension to automatically send a web page to Parseur.
+Parseur will then be able to parse the content of the page and extract the data you need.
+What's more, with a little trick you can even go one step further and automate the crawling and scraping of web pages.

 Note: this article assumes you already have an account and are comfortable with Parseur basics.
-Checkout this page if you're unsure about how to get started.
+Check out this page if you're unsure about how to get started.

 Step 1: Install the extension

-First you need to install the Google Chrome Web Browser.
+First, you need to install the Google Chrome Web Browser.
 If you haven't already, here is the Chrome installation page.

 Then, go to the Chrome Web Store and search for "Parseur", or click here to directly access the Parseur extension page.